migtools/pvc-migrate/2_pvc_destination_gen/README.md

 `Stage 2 (a)` scans the volumes on the source cluster to ensure :

-* The volumes on the source node are not full.
+* The volumes on the source node are not full or close-to-full.
-  * The volume is considered full when the usage of the volume is above 98% (default value).
 * The requested size in PVC matches the actual volume size on the source.
-  * This could be a result of growing a volume outside of Kubernetes, manually.

 If any of the above conditions are met, `pvc-migrate` takes corrective actions to _adjust_ the PVC size on the destination cluster.